Puranjay25/Sending-Mail/README.md

          python app.py

 # Note
 Gmail doesn't allow you to send mail from unknown apps.
-So you wan't be able to send mails until and unless **"Allow less secure apps"** is set to **ON** from your gmail account through which you are sending mail.
+So you won't be able to send mails until and unless **"Allow less secure apps"** is set to **ON** from your gmail account through which you are sending mail.
 This feature can be turned on from settings